fnproject/tutorials/Flow101/README.md

 Click on any of these and see the detail for each one expanded at the bottom of the screen.

-:point_up: You might want to Zoom to see more details (see at the bottom of the UI).
+:point_up: You might want to zoom to see more details, see the buttons at the bottom of the UI.

 Note that Fn Flow using *functionId* to reference functions.
 To know the *functionId* of the main function, just use the following command: `fn inspect function flow101 simple-flow` or simply `fn i f flow101 simple-flow`  ~if you're lazy~ to save some time.